Biology Department

 In-Person

 An introduction to the fundamentals of biological research and ways of knowing about life, including two-eyed seeing.
 Students participate in interactive lectures and experiential learning activities in the laboratory and by field trips, conduct a semester-long group research project, and present their findings in written and oral forms.
-Credit will be granted for only one of BIOL 399 or BIOL 381 offered from 2022 to 2024.
-Prerequisites: BIOL 111, 112, and permission of the instructor.
+Credit will be granted for only one of BIOL 399 or BIOL 381 (2022-2024).
+Prerequisites: average of 70% across BIOL 111, 112, or permission of the instructor.
+Students should be in the third year of study or above.
 May not be taken concurrently with BIOL 475 and BIOL 493.
 Three credits and lab.

 Comparative Endocrinology